NobleSoftwareAndroid/DeveloperGuidelines/modules/source_code_management.md

 ### 3. Pull Requests (PRs)

-* **Purpose:**
-    * PRs are used to propose and merge changes from personal branches into the development branch.
-####
 * **PR Message:**
-    * The PR title should follow the same conventions as commit messages.
+    * The PR title can follow the same conventions as commit messages.
     * The PR description should provide detailed information about the changes, including:
         * The purpose of the changes.
         * Any relevant context.